-Tom Morris is a London-based editor and consultant specialising in design, interiors and architecture.
+Tom Morris is a London-based editor, journalist and brand consultant.
 He writes for The FT Weekend, CNN Style, Departures and AD and is contributing editor at Monocle.
-His third book, New Wave Clay, was published in April 2018 and he will serve on the jury of the Biennale Interieur Awards 2018.
+His third book New Wave Clay was published in 2018 and he will serve on the jury of the Biennale Interieur Awards 2018.

 Previously, Tom was design editor at Monocle, overseeing all design and style content across print and digital platforms.
 He was the host of over 100 episodes of the weekly Section D podcast and edited The Monocle Guide To Cosy Homes.
 Before that, he was editor of custom content projects at agency Winkreative, working with clients such as Louis Vuitton, Lexus and Hermès.
 Today he continues to help brands communicate strategically with their content output.

 Tom graduated from UCL with a degree in history of art and started his editorial career in the art world working for ArtReview magazine and the Serpentine Gallery.
 He lives in the Barbican, which he has written about frequently, is an amateur potter, which he talks about frequently, and also writes fiction.

 Architectural Digest, Amuse/i-D, CNN Style, Departures, The Economist 1843, Elle Decoration, The FT Weekend, Frame, Kinfolk, Icon, Modern Design Review, Monocle, Newsweek, Pleasure Garden, The New York Times T Magazine, Telegraph Luxury

-Tom’s commercial services include print projects thin and thick, broader design strategies, tone of voice guidelines, creating content masterplans for print and digital, copywriting and naming.
+Tom’s consultancy services include brand strategy development, devising tone of voice guidelines, creating content masterplans for print and digital, copywriting and naming.
 He has launched a biannual design magazine for Lexus called Beyond, completed a global retail concept for Louis Vuitton entitled L'Aventure and developed a digital magazine series for Uniqlo.

 Architonic, BBH Zag, BlackBerry, FarFetch, Hermès, Hotel Café Royal, J Crew, Louis Vuitton, Lexus International, Loewe, Mackintosh, Mori Building, Swire, Soho House Group, Uniqlo, Winkreative, Wonderwall